01Reiterate the Main Point

 For example, an article about the lack of qualified high school basketball coaches in your area should conclude with statistics about the low percentage of NBA players from areas with unqualified high school basketball coaches.

 04Send Readers Elsewhere

 If your article, essay or blog post is pretty complete and doesn't need a "so what?", nor a reiteration, consider sending the reader in a new direction.
 It works well for blog posts.

 For example, you could end a blog post similar to this article by saying something along the lines of, "Of course, there are plenty of credible blogs out there hiring freelancers.
 Try checking out any of these," and then list blogs you know are credible.

 05Issue a Challenge

 Spur your readers on by challenging them in some way.
 Invite them to prove or disprove your point, or to think about the information you presented in a new and innovative way.

-Allowing the reader to comment, or send a letter to the editor or an op-ed piece, is always a powerful way to end articles.
+Allowing the reader to comment or send a letter to the editor is always a powerful way to end an article.

 06Point to the Future